Skip to content

 Teaching and learning

-A school with transformational leading teachers provides inspiration and motivation to the students to express creative behaviour.
-Leading to changes in both educational policy and teaching practices.
-(ChanLin et al., 2006)
+ChanLin and colleagues (2006) describe how a school with transformational leading teachers provides inspiration and motivation for students to express creative behaviour, which over time leads to changes in both educational policy and teaching practice.

 A transformational teacher in the classroom mirrors transformational leadership in the school.
 She articulates a vision (what success in this subject looks like).
 She inspires (raises expectations).
 She stimulates (asks open questions).
 She considers individuals (knows each student).